scaladus/opinionated-scala/README.md

 * Do you really need to write your own library?
 Guideline
   - Business-specific?
 OK
   - Not specific to your business: Google it!

+### Keep it simple (stupid)!
+- Do you really need Akka or Spark?
+- Do you really need a macro for that?

+### Separation of concerns
+- Do one thing and do it well?